 How big is the Newfoundland?

 The Newfoundland is one of the biggest dog breeds in the world.
 In the "giant" category!

 How much does the Newfoundland tolerate hot weather?
 When is it too hot for a Newfoundland?

 The Newfoundland can tolerate some heat, but should not be over-exposed to hot weather.
 In general, they can live in hot weather climates, but would do best with air conditioning or at least a fan in their home, especially where they sleep.

 How much does the Newfoundland tolerate cold weather?
 When is it too cold for a Newfoundland?

 Is the Newfoundland a healthy dog?
-The general health of a Newfoundland should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Newfoundland should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Newfoundland drool?

 The Newfoundland drools a decent amount, especially if that irresistible food is nearby.

 Does the Newfoundland have a large prey drive?
 Does the Newfoundland like to chase birds, cats, and other small animals?